University Connections Information

 Connections is a two-credit academic course designed to ease your transition to Utah State and to prepare you for your college experience.
 It is an optional course, but highly recommended if you want to gain an edge and learn exactly what it takes to be successful at USU.

-In your Connections course, you will cover everything from how to develop the best college study and time management skills, to how to work with professors.
-You will also meet many new friends within your class and at the evening activities.
+In your Connections course, you will cover everything from how to develop the best college study and time management skills, to how to work with professors and use the Library.
+You will also discuss why you are enrolled in higher education in the first place, and how you can make the most out of the coming years.
+You will meet many new friends within your class and at the evening activities.

 When you have finished the Connections course, you should be able to answer the following questions:

 - What is an educated person?
 How does an educated person contribute to his or her community?

 - What role does general education play in educating a person?

 - What role does the major play in educating a person?